Route to GraphQL servers

 North-south routing

-To route requests from clients that are external to your Gloo Gateway setup, you can use the following route table template.
+Route requests from clients that are external to your Gloo Gateway setup.

 apiVersion: networking.gloo.solo.io/v2